MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/patternstatement.md

 ### Defining simple patterns

-In each of the following examples, a pattern is defined and then used:
+In each of the following examples, a pattern is declared, defined, and then invoked.

 ### Defining simple patterns